deepanshi-s/phoenix/README.md

 The complete medical bio data of the user will also be in stored in the app's database so the proper medications can be given to him.

 FUTURE PLAN-
-In cases where the disaster might occur at night or a person is not able to respond to the warnings and notifictions within a predetermined time frame, then a copy of his fingerprint/iris or aadhar number is automatically sent to the nearest safety shelter which can be processed using aadhar database to get more information and evacuate prople.
+In cases where the disaster might occur at night or a person is not able to respond to the warnings and notifictions within a predetermined time frame, then a copy of his fingerprint/iris or aadhar number is automatically sent to the nearest safety shelter which can be processed using aadhar database to get more information and evacuate people.